<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 8) Offline Marketing

-Traditional marketing can be a great addition to any digital marketing campaign, but making sure they compliment each other is the key.
-These examples are billboards, radio, print advertisements, TV ads, etc. Keep in mind are:
+Traditional marketing can be a great addition to any digital marketing campaign, but making sure they complement each other is the key.
+These examples are billboards, radio, print advertisements, TV ads, etc. Keep in mind:

 • Leveraging unique phone call tracking, with services like CallRail